How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 B) Write a clear business description that filters out junk leads

-A strong google business profile description should:
+Instead, a strong google business profile description should:

 • Say what you do in simple words